GHBAlbuquerque/study-notification-frontend/README.md

 This is the **frontend** for the Gila Notification system, built with **React**.
 It provides a simple UI to list and manage notifications.

+Routes:
-'/' - Create Notification
+- '/' - Create Notification
-'/notifications' - List Notifications
+- '/notifications' - List Notifications

 Available Categories:
 - Movies